lihaoyi/macropy/readme.md

 [9, 9, 9, 21]
 ```

-As you can see, `trace%` logs the source and value of all sub-expressions that get evaluated in the course of evaluating the list comprehension.
+As you can see, `trace` logs the source and value of all sub-expressions that get evaluated in the course of evaluating the list comprehension.

 Lastly, `trace` can be used as a block macro: